fernandocm9/MAD_project1_personal_finance_manager/README.md

   Income and expenses are represented in pie charts, making it easy to see spending patterns at a glance.

 - **Plus button**
-  Press plus button to create a task
+  Press plus button to create a transactions or tasks

 ---